-Angelo Tsirekas commenced his service as a local Councillor in 1995, served as Deputy Mayor for three terms and was elected Mayor of the City of Canada Bay in 2002 and again as popularly elected Mayor in 2004, 2008, 2012 and 2017.
+Angelo Tsirekas commenced his service as a local Councillor in 1995 and served as Deputy Mayor for three terms.
+He was elected Mayor of the City of Canada Bay in 2002 and again as popularly elected Mayor in 2004, 2008, 2012, 2017, and 2021.

-He has served as President and Vice President of the Inner Metropolitan Regional Organisation Council, Director of the Inner Sydney Waste Board and the NSW Architects Registration Board.
+He has served as President and Vice President of the Inner Metropolitan Regional Organisation of Councils, and Director of the Inner Sydney Waste Board and the NSW Architects Registration Board.

 He has been patron of several community and sporting organisations within the Canada Bay area including: